Kim Cattrall: 2010s–2019

+2020s–present

-In 2020, Cattrall returned to TV in the Fox Drama Filthy Rich, where she played Margaret Monreaux, the matriarch of a Southern family which has become mega-rich and famous for creating a wildly successful Christian television network.
+In 2020, Cattrall starred on the Fox drama Filthy Rich, where she played Margaret Monreaux, the matriarch of a Southern family which has become mega-rich and famous for creating a wildly successful Christian television network.
 After her husband dies in a plane crash, Margaret and family are stunned to learn that he fathered three illegitimate children, all of whom are written into his will — threatening their family name and fortune.
 Cattrall also served as a producer on the series.
 Cattrall was honoured at the 2020 Atlanta TV festival with the Icon Award for the show.

+Development began on a revival of Sex and the City following the cancellation of a third film adaptation.
+Catrall previously expressed that she did not want to return for the third film due to disagreeing with its planned storylines, involving killing off Mr. Big, and Samantha receiving nude pictures from Miranda's 14-year-old son, Brady.
+The reboot titled And Just Like That... premiered in 2021.
+In 2022, Sarah Jessica Parker spoke on The Hollywood Reporter's Award Chatter podcast about why Cattrall wasn't asked to be a part of the revival.
+She stated, "We did not ask her to be part of this because she made it clear that that wasn't something she wanted to pursue, and it no longer felt comfortable for us, and so it didn't occur to us".
+In 2023, however, Catrall reprised her role as Samantha for a brief cameo for the season 2 finale.